 To date, we have not experienced any difficulty maintaining our import licenses, but we have experienced complications regarding food and drug regulations for our nutritional products.
 Many of our products have required reformulation to comply with local requirements.
 In addition, in Europe there is no uniform legislation governing the manufacture and sale of nutritional products.
-Complex legislation governing the manufacturing and sale of nutritional products.
-Complex legislation governing the manufacturing and sale of nutritional products or developing new products to comply with local regulations.
+Complex legislation governing the manufacturing and sale of nutritional products or new products or developing new products to comply with local regulations.